-As co-founders and former co-chief executives of MatchesFashion, one of the premier independent fashion retailers in the United Kingdom and a major player in the e-commerce market, Tom and Ruth Chapman turned a brick-and-mortar store into a global platform stocking the most influential, international luxury brands, while championing British fashion talent.
+As co-founders and former co-chief executives of MatchesFashion, Tom and Ruth Chapman turned a brick-and-mortar store into a global platform stocking the most influential international luxury brands, while championing British fashion talent.
 In 2017 Apax Partners acquired a majority stake in MatchesFashion in a deal that valued the company at a reported $1 billion.

 Ruth and Tom created Matchesfashion.com — then known as MatchesFashion — in 1987 in Wimbledon.
 They were the first multi-brand retailer to introduce designers including Prada and Bottega Veneta into the UK market.
 A standalone menswear store was opened — along with Max Mara’s first franchise store — in 1992.
 The business currently operates five stores in premium locations across the British capital.